-- ii) Community level: Many communities experience marginalization.
+ii) Community level: Many communities experience marginalization.
 The marginalization of aboriginal communities is a product of colonization.
 As a result of colonialism, aboriginal communities lost their land, were forced into destitute areas, lost their sources of income, and were excluded from the labour market.
 Additionally, lost their culture and values through forced assimilation, and lost their rights in society.
 A second example is the marginalization of women.
 Women were excluded from the labour force, and their work in the home was not valued.
-Today, women are still marginalized from executive positions, and continue to earn less than men in upper management positions. - Global level: Globalization, or, the influx of capitalism, information technology, company outsourcing / job insecurity, and the widening gap between the rich and the poor, impacts the lives of individuals and groups in many capacities.
+Today, women are still marginalized from executive positions, and continue to earn less than men in upper management positions.

+iii) Global level: Globalization, or, the influx of capitalism, information technology, company outsourcing / job insecurity, and the widening gap between the rich and the poor, impacts the lives of individuals and groups in many capacities.

 Check Your Progress Exercise-I

-Note: (a) Answer the questions given below.
+Note: (a) Ans swer the questions given below. ---------------------- -------------------- -------------- w nat are the categories of ma arginalization?
+Define marginalization

-(b) Compare your answers with those given at the end of this lesson.
+(b) (Compare vour answers with those given at the end of this lesson

-(a) Name e two aspects of marginalization.

-(b) Name e the levels of marginalization.
+Name two aspects of marginalization.
+Name the levels of marginalization.